lululolily/CBSE-Healthcare-Management/README.md

 Ensure you have this Java version installed:
 - **Java 23**

-Ensure you have these extensions installed:
+Ensure you have these extensions installed in your VSC:
 - Spring Initializr Java Support
 - Spring Boot Tools
 - Spring Boot Extension pack